netdevops/hier_config/docs/advanced-topics.md

 import yaml
-from pydantic import TypeAdapter from hier_config import WorkflowRemediation, get_hconfig from hier_config.model import Platform, TagRule
+from pydantic import TypeAdapter from hier_config import WorkflowRemediation, get_hconfig from hier_config.models import Platform, TagRule

 # Load the running and generated configurations from files
 with open("./tests/fixtures/running_config.conf") as f: